masonweiss/liang-group-fss-geant4/README.md

 wget https://gitlab.cern.ch/geant4/geant4/-/archive/v11.2.2/geant4-v11.2.2.tar.gz
 tar -xzvf geant4-v11.2.2.tar.gz
 ```
 Note: When I installed Geant4 during October 2024, the most recent version was 11.2.2.
 There have since (as of February 2025) been a few minor updates.
-I can't promise that the compilers on Expanse will work 100% from
+I can't promise that the compilers on Expanse will work 100% from newer versions, so you may find it best to stick with 11.2.2.

 3. Load the Expanse modules from spider for C/C++ compilation.
 ```